-We’re calling on people and organisations to use your influence in finding solutions to growing physical health disparities between people who experience mental health and addiction problems, and people who don’t.
+We’re calling on people and organisations to use your influence in finding solutions that achieve physical health equity for people who experience mental health and addiction issues.
 We know that by working together, we can create lasting change.

 Let us know what your organisation is doing, and we may be able to provide useful resources or connect you with others working in similar areas.
 We’d also like to profile your activity on this website.